WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/an/an5/an5.29.pli.md

 ---
-title: Caṅkamasutta - Walking Meditation
+title: Caṅkama sutta - Walking Meditation
 description: The Buddha explains the benefits of walking meditation.
 fetter: doubt
 tags: walking meditation,meditation,doubt,an,an5